-Who should I appoint as my attorney/guardian?
+Who should I appoint as my attorney?

-Your appointed attorney must be over the age of 18 years and must not be bankrupt.
-Your appointed guardian must be over the age of 18 years, must not be your health care provider (ie your doctor) or a paid carer (receiving a carer's pension does not preclude a person from being your guardian).
-Your attorney/ guardian could be a close family member (such as a spouse or child), a trusted friend or professional advisor (such as an accountant or lawyer).
+Your appointed attorney must be over the age of 18 years, must not be your health care provider (ie your doctor), must not be bankrupt, must not be a paid carer (receiving a carer's pension does not preclude a person from being your attorney).

+Your attorney could be a close family member (such as a spouse or child), a trusted friend or professional advisor (such as an accountant or lawyer).

-You should ask the person you want to appoint if they will agree to be your attorney/guardian.
+You should ask the person you want to appoint if they will agree to be your attorney.
 You should only appoint a person you can trust to look after your affairs.
-You may want to appoint more than one attorney/guardian.
+You may want to appoint more than one attorney.

-Most couples appoint each other as their sole attorney and guardian and this is usually fine.
+Most couples appoint each other as their sole attorney and this is usually fine.
 However, there can be some difficulties when couples have children from previous marriages.
-Sometimes it might be wise to appoint one of your own children or an independent person as a co-attorney/guardian with your spouse.
+Sometimes it might be wise to appoint one of your own children or an independent person as a coattorney with your spouse.

-Many parents appoint the eldest child or one of their children to be their attorney/guardian in the event that something happens to one or both of them.
+Many parents appoint the eldest

+child or one of their children to be their attorney in the event that something happens to one or both of them.
 This can be fraught with difficulty.
 If you appoint a single person, no matter how trustworthy they are, this can place a lot of pressure on them and leaves the door open for abuse or just bad decisions to be made.

 You should consider always appointing 2 or 3 children jointly as a simple majority to make sure that your affairs are handled correctly.
 Many parents have difficulty in appointing their children either singularly or together because they do not trust them or their children do not get on.

-In these circumstances, it may be appropriate to consider appointing an independent person to handle your affairs, especially for financial matters (e.g. your lawyer or accountant).
+In these circumstances, it may be appropriate to consider appointing an independent person to handle your affairs (e.g. your lawyer or accountant).
 Another variation of this is to appoint a professional person to act jointly with 1 or 2 of your children.

 There are fees payable to a professional person if you appoint them to conduct this role but in many cases these fees are quite modest and are worth every penny if this guarantees that your affairs will be handled correctly when you are unable to make your own decisions.